 Director

-The director presentation style tends to add focus to a logical flow and will often have notes, scripts or palm cards prepared during their presentation.
-When using PowerPoint to carry out a slide show, they will have arranged the slides in such a way that it aligns with the logical flow of their presentation style.2
+The director's presentation style tends to add focus to a logical flow and will often have notes, scripts or palm cards prepared during their presentation.
+When using PowerPoint to carry out a slide show, they will arrange the slides in such a way that they align with the logical flow of their presentation style.2

 Data scientist

-Those who apply the data scientist presentation style hold emphasis on the facts and data they have collated from statistics.
-This presentation style is one that holds key advantages with persuasion if necessary.
+Those who apply the data scientist presentation style emphasise the facts and data they have collated from statistics.
+This presentation style holds key advantages with persuasion if necessary.
 Contrary to this, where data is concerned, there is really no room for error, and you must ensure the information you are using or you have collected is legitimate and obtained from reliable sources.
-In the animal care industry data can be particularly useful when it comes to advising treatments for animals.
+In the animal care industry, data can be particularly useful when it comes to advising on treatments for animals.
 For example, data may have been collected over time for the treatment of arthritis in dogs, if you know the specific statistics of the success rate of these treatments, the level of professionalism is elevated because there has been enough research conducted to support the recommendation.2

 Connector